- Why do judges give multiple life sentences?

 - States that allow juvenile life without parole

 State law dictates the length of the sentence that the prisoner has to serve before becoming eligible for parole.
-Total time served can be a percentage such as 85% of the period or a set number of years – 2, 10, 15, 20, 25, 40, or even 99.
+Total time served can be a percentage such as 85% of the period or a set number of years with the shortest life sentence being 2 years and the longest life sentence being the rest of the persons natural life.
+Sentencing for a life sentence can vary in length between 2, 10, 15, 20, 25, 40, or even 99 years.
 Once the life sentence or appropriate portion of the life sentence has been carried out and the inmate is eligible for parole, a parole board will decide whether the offender should be released on parole or sent back to prison.

 Use the table of contents above to view a summary of your state laws.

 *Note – Many states have a Life Without Parole which means spending the rest of a person’s natural life in prison.

 What is the length of a life sentence?